-|Employees are More Engaged||An important part of building employee relations is maintaining communication.
+An important part of building employee relations is maintaining communication.
 When employees know what’s going on at their company, they feel more involved, connected, and valued.
-On the flip side, poor employee relations can dissolve that connection, and instead make workers feel isolated and less a part of a team.
+On the flip side, poor employee relations can dissolve that connection, and instead leave workers feeling isolated and like they aren’t part of a team.

-|The Employee Experience Improves||When employees have positive relations with their fellow employees and management, there’s often better communication, a better understanding of their role and expectations, and better alignment with the company’s values and mission.
+When employees have positive relations with their fellow employees and management, there’s often better communication, a better understanding of their role and expectations, and better alignment with the company’s values and mission.

-|Workplace Culture is More Positive||Positive work environments are proven to boost productivity.
-Great workplace culture and organization development don’t just benefit those working at the company at the time, either — having a positive culture can help attract and retain top talent, too.|
+Positive work environments are proven to boost productivity.
+Great workplace culture and organisational development don’t just benefit those currently working at the company, either — having a positive culture can also help attract and retain top talent.

-|You Retain Employees for Longer||If you want to retain employees for longer, give them fewer reasons to leave.
+If you want to retain employees for longer, give them fewer reasons to leave.
 Surveyed employees from companies with high retention rates say that their healthy relationships with their coworkers and managers are one of the main reasons why they stay at their job.

 Examples of performance issues include:

-- Not meeting assigned goals
+Not meeting assigned goals

-- Completing tasks late
+Completing tasks late

-- Regularly missing or being late to work/meetings
+Regularly missing or being late to work/meetings

-- Not reachable when working remotely
+Not being reachable when working remotely

-- Violating workplace safety rules
+Violating workplace safety rules

-2. Interoffice Relationships
+2. Interoffice relationships

 Examples of interoffice relationship issues include:

-- Disrespecting shared space
+Disrespecting shared space

 Examples of leadership issues include:

-- Employees not trusting leadership (Going against leadership advice or direction)
+Employees not trusting leadership (Going against leadership advice or direction)

-- Employees not respecting leadership (Gossiping about or bullying management)
+Employees not respecting leadership (Gossiping about or bullying management)

-- Leadership not being approachable or open (Leading to disengagement and the employee feeling undervalued)
+Leadership not being approachable or open (Leading to disengagement and the employee feeling undervalued)

-- Leadership not offering guidance (Leading to employees feeling isolated)
+Leadership not offering guidance (Leading to employees feeling isolated)

-Examples of behavioral or personal issues include:
+Examples of behavioural or personal issues include:

-- Employee keeping a messy desk or personal space
+An employee keeping a messy desk or personal space

-- Personal hygiene issues
+Personal hygiene issues

-- Substance abuse issues
+Substance abuse issues